Journal Cub Meetings of 2018

 Date: 8th November 2018

 Presented by: Prabhash Prasannan Geetha

 Journal Article: Yang.
 J. et al., Science, 2018, 361 (6397), 64-67.

 In this work, J. Yang and group presents the simultaneous experimental characterization of both one-photon and two-photon excitation channels in isolated CF3I molecules using ultrafast gas-phase electron diffraction (UGED).
 From the two-photon excitation channels, they mapped out the real-space trajectories of a coherent nuclear wave-packet, which bifurcates onto two potential energy surfaces when passing through a conical intersection.
 In one-photon excitation channel, they resolved both the umbrella and the breathing vibrational modes in the CF3 fragment in multiple nuclear dimensions.
 The experimental results are validated with ab-initio multiple spawning (AIMS) simulations.
 This technique proves that UGED can track a nuclear wave packet with atomic spatial resolution during nonadiabatic processes involving conical intersection, measuring multidimensional nuclear geometry changes and simultaneously observing dynamics form different excitation channels.
 This approach opens a door for studying many important problems in fundamental photochemistry.

-"Imaging the sqaure of the correlated two-electron wave function of a hydrogen moledule"
+"Imaging the square of the correlated two-electron wave function of a hydrogen molecule"

 Date: 26th July 2018

 Presented by: Isabel Vela-Perez

 Journal Article: M. Waitz et al., Nat.
 Commun., 2017, 8, 2266

 The work presented in this publication shows a method to image the molecular wave function of hydrogen.
 To that aim, they access the initial electronic wave function of the one-electron H2+ molecular ion via high energy photoelectron angular distributions.
 This paper also shows how to disentangle the correlated H2 two-electron wave function.